mkkellogg/GaussianSplats3D/README.md

 <br>

 ### Creating KSPLAT files
-To convert a `.ply` file into the stripped-down and compressed `.ksplat` format, there are several options.
+To convert a `.ply` or `.splat` file into the stripped-down and compressed `.ksplat` format, there are several options.
 The easiest method is to use the UI in the main demo page at [http://127.0.0.1:8080/index.html](http://127.0.0.1:8080/index.html).
 If you want to run the conversion programatically, run the following in a browser:

 ```javascript
 const compressionLevel = 1;